ron-ligsay/ML-Path/src/deep_learning/02_notes_keras_deeplearning.md

 #### Fitting a model
 * applying backpropagation and gradient descent with your data to update the weights
 * scaling data before fitting can ease optimization

+### Classification
+* 'categorical_crossentropy' loss function
+* similar to log loss: lower is better
+* add metrics = ['accuracy'] to compile step for easy-to-understand diagnostics
+* output layer has separate node for each possible outcome, and uses 'softmax' activation function